leonletto/leonletto.github.io/Blog/Why-Your-Long-Context-AI-Keeps-Forgetting.md

 The overhead of running two models is worth it.
 Each model does what it's optimized for, and I don't have to compromise on either capability.

-For teams choosing models for private inference, here's my advice:

-1. **Test with your actual workload** - Synthetic benchmarks won't reveal these issues
-2. **Check the architecture** - Look for `max_window_layers` in config.json
-3. **Don't trust marketing claims** - "128K context" doesn't tell you about attention mechanisms
-4. **Be willing to run multiple models** - Specialization beats generalization at this scale

 ## How to Check Your Model

 If you're using a model for long-context tasks, here's how to verify it's actually capable: